DocDBrown/RedKangarooBootLoader/README.md

 ### Prerequisites

-Before you can build and run RedKangarooOS, you need to install the following tools:
+Before you can build and test the bootlaoder, you need to install the following tools:

 - **Rust and Cargo:** Install Rust using [rustup](https://rustup.rs/).
 - **QEMU:** (Optional) If you plan to run the OS in a virtual machine.